-Economics dataset.
-Using this dataset allows us to compare the nature of both sets of forecasts that survey different groups of respondents.
+sample includes the Euro/U.S. dollar forecasts instead of the European Monetary System (EMS) countries individually.
+Second, in addition to Currency Forecasters' Digest, currently known as FX4Casts, we analyze survey-based expectations for the same 33 countries from Consensus Economics dataset.
 Third, we estimate the regressions for 3-, 12-, and 24-month ahead forecasts country-by-country instead of pooling forecasts across a diverse group of countries as in many earlier studies.
 We focus on the period between January 2004 and December 2012.
-This is the longest available sample period for all currencies and all forecast horizons in both datasets, which allows us to achieve comparability of the results between different forecast horizons, different currencies, and the two data providers.4
+Using the longest available sample period for all currencies and all forecast horizons in both datasets, we compare the results between different forecast horizons, different currencies, and two data providers.

-The two datasets are different in their samples of respondents.
+Using two datasets allows us to study two sets of forecasts that are produced by different samples of respondents.
 While Consensus Economics surveys a wider sample of respondents that includes investment banks, large non-financial enterprises, consulting firms, and university economists, FX4Casts sample includes only large financial institutions that might have stronger incentives to provide accurate forecasts and, thus, could provide a superior representation of the behavior of market participants.
+Thus, we are able to assess the robustness of the results and extract additional insights into the behavior of market participants.

 In order to assess the rationality of exchange rate expectations, we use conventional tests for unbiasedness and orthogonality.
 Overall, we find the evidence that the null of unbiasedness is strongly rejected at all three forecast horizons for developing countries.
-For developed countries, we find that the forecast bias has a non-linear relationship with the forecast horizon.
-Survey forecasts for developed countries are strongly biased at the 3-month horizon, then the bias decreases at the 12-month horizon, and increases again at the 24-month horizon.
-Cavusoglu and Neveu (2015) consider 5 major currencies in FX4Casts and find that the forecasts mostly appear to be unbiased in the long run, but are biased in the short-run.
-Our results confirm their findings in the short run, but also show that forecast bias increases substantially at longer forecast horizons.
+For developed countries, we find that the forecast bias has a nonlinear relationship with the forecast horizon.
+Survey forecasts for developed countries are strongly biased at the 3-month horizon, the forecast bias decreases at the 12-month horizon, and increases again at the 24-month horizon.
+Cavusoglu and Neveu (2015) consider 5 major currencies in FX4Casts and find that the forecasts mostly appear to be unbiased in the long run, but are biased in the short run.
+Our results confirm their findings in the short run, but show that the forecast bias increases substantially at longer forecast horizons.
 We also test for the orthogonality of forecast errors using 2 different criteria, to analyze the efficiency of exchange rate forecasts.
 Orthogonality tests reveal that professional forecasters in FX4Casts are very efficient at the short forecast horizon.
 As the horizon increases to 12 months, the forecast efficiency is strongly rejected for developed countries, while the forecasts for developing countries are relatively more efficient.